 If there is a change in the amounts after the annual parent company only financial statements are authorized for issue, the differences are recorded as a change in the accounting estimate.

-There is no difference between the actual amounts of compensation of employees and remuneration of directors paid and the amounts recognized in the parent company only financial statements for the year ended December 31, 2019.
-There was an adjustment made for 2018 because of the actual performances; therefore, the amount had a difference of \$32 thousand between the actual amount of compensation of employees and the amount recognized in the parent company only financial statements for the year ended December 31, 2018.
-The difference was recognized in profit or loss in 2019.
+There was no difference between the actual amounts of compensation of employees and remuneration of directors paid and the amounts recognized in the parent company only financial statements for the years ended December 31, 2020 and 2019.